Translation: beach stroker

 Habitat: shallow seas and coastal waters of West Japan

-APPEARANCE: Isonade are mysterious shark-like sea monsters which scour the rocky coastlines searching for boats to scuttle and fishermen to snatch.
-Their bodies are enormous, and their fins are covered with countless tiny metallic barbs, like a grater.
-They use these to hook their prey, dragging it deep into the water to be eaten.
-They are said to appear when the north winds blow and the sea currents change.
+Appearance: Isonade are mysterious, shark-like sea monsters which scour the rocky coastlines searching for boats to scuttle and fishermen to snatch.
+Their bodies are enormous, and their fins are covered with countless, tiny metallic barbs like a grater.
+They use these barbs to hook their prey, dragging them deep into the water to be eaten.
+Isonade are said to appear when the north winds blow and the sea currents change.

-BEHAVIOR: Despite their size, isonade are incredibly elusive.
-They move through the water with unparalleled grace.
-They can swim without creating so much as a splash, making them very difficult to notice.
-By the time most sailors have noticed that the winds have changed and a strange color is upon the sea, it is too late; a huge tail is already rising out of the water, above their heads.
-When isonade strike, they do not thrash about violently like a hungry shark, but instead hook their prey on their fins or tail with a gentle stroking motion, dragging them into the depths almost peacefully.
+Behavior: Despite their size, isonade are incredibly elusive.
+They move through the water with unparalleled grace and can swim without creating so much as a splash.
+This makes them difficult to spot.
+By the time most sailors have noticed that the winds have changed and a strange color is upon the sea, it is too late—a huge tail is already rising out of the water, above their heads.
+When isonade strike, they do not thrash about violently like a hungry shark.
+Instead they hook their prey on their fins or tail with a gentle stroking motion, dragging them into the depths almost peacefully.
 They do this without a sound and without ever showing their bodies, making them all the more dangerous for their stealth.